wondering-packet/learning-vault/Git/Exercises/E003a - Stashing.md

 (use "git push" to publish your local commits)

 nothing to commit, working tree clean
+# switching to another branch to do some work.
 git checkout feature/login
 Switched to branch 'feature/login'
 Your branch is up to date with 'origin/feature/login'.